 On the other hand, if you want to test the latest updates and fixes, the Canary version might be perfect for you.
-Keep in mind that the Canary version is experimental, so new issues can sometimes appear with it.
+However, remember that the Canary version is experimental, so new issues can sometimes appear.

 - Now click Restore settings to their original defaults.

 - Click the RESET SETTINGS button to confirm.

 According to users, if your keyboard isn’t working in Chrome, you might be able to fix the problem simply by resetting it to default.

 Sometimes your Chrome profile can get corrupted, or an extension can interfere with it.
 To fix the problem, reset Chrome to the default and check if that helps.

 After Chrome resets your settings to default, it will restart itself.
 Once the browser restarts, check if the issue is still there.

 11. Enable Hardware Media Key Handling in Chrome flags

 - Open Chrome flags by pasting the address below on your URL bar.

 - In the search box, type Hardware Media Key Handling.